Hemp in Ancient Chinese Medicine

 USA Certified Organic

-USA Certified Organic is a keyword often used on labels giving people the impression the hemp extract is USDA organic.
+USA Certified Organic is a keyword many companies use on labels giving people the impression the hemp extract is USDA organic.
 It is not.
 Currently, there is No USDA certification for hemp in existence.
 When you see USA Certified Organic on a CBD or Hemp Oil label, the company is using the loophole that if <95% of the product is USDA organic (like the MCT oil or coconut oil) then the company can legally call the whole product organic.

 “99.9% pure” is a code word for a company using isolate without saying the word “isolate”.
 The terminology seems appealing appears to be top quality.
-But, in reality, isolate is powder form CBD processed using toxic solvents.
+But, in reality, isolate is powder that comes from CBD processed using toxic solvents.

 The term “cold-pressed” seems appealing because of numerous high-quality cold-pressed juices or other oils.
-But, in the hemp industry, cold-pressed refers to either hemp oil which is inactive or ethanol extraction.
-Not a good quaity high CBD hemp-oil
+But, in the hemp industry, cold-pressed refers to either inactive hemp oil or ethanol-extracted hemp oil.
+Not a good quality high CBD hemp oil

 Method of Extraction